 Proactively Protect Privacy

-Rather than waiting to find out from the media about new technologies and techniques that law enforcement has begun to use on private individuals, experts and elected officials should know about and study these issues prior to their proliferation.
-A privacy officer and committee can become a valued asset to checking the power of government.
+Rather than waiting to find out from the media about new surveillance technologies and techniques that law enforcement has begun to use on private individuals, experts and elected officials should know about and study these issues prior to their proliferation.
+A surveillance audit committee can become a valued asset to checking the power of government.

 As more people use DNA testing for genealogical and healthcare purposes, expansive databases of critical biometric information are being compiled with personal information.
 These databases should not be wide open for use by law enforcement.